How business rates are calculated and how to appeal

 All properties which aren’t homes have a rateable value, as a way of measuring how valuable each property is.

 Rateable values aren’t set by the council but by the Valuation Office Agency (VOA), who are part of HM Revenues and Customs.
 They can alter the value if circumstances change, and you, the ratepayer can appeal against the value if you believe that it's wrong.

 How the multiplier works

 In 2018 the multiplier for premises over £51,000 rateable value is 49.3p.
 If your rateable value is £100,000, we'd multiply this by 49.3p and your bill for the year will be £49,300.

-Each year on 1 April the multiplier is increased by the government depending on the level of inflation.
+Each year on 1 April the multiplier is changed by the government depending on the level of inflation.

 How rateable value can change